 Focus on student success

 We’ve also cultivated the ability to detect early when students face obstacles affecting their studies.
+For example, we’ve implemented our Early Alert/iCARE program to identify freshmen within the first six weeks of the semester who may be at risk for falling behind in their classes.
+These students receive help from the Office of Undergraduate Studies and the University Advisement Center.
 As a result, Georgia State has achieved national acclaim as a leader in creating innovative approaches that get students back on track and successfully headed to graduation.

 We have more than 180,000 alumni across the state and around the world.
 The careers and lives of these graduates were shaped by a distinctly enterprising university culture that values ambition, hard work, dedication, and perseverance.